joric/interviewbit/programming/dynamic-programming/palindrome-partitioning-ii.md

 Like other DP problems, we first look at the bruteforce approach.
 We look at the substrings starting with the index 0, and then figure out the minCut for remaining string.
 We choose the minimum minCut of the possibilities and our answer becomes min + 1.

-The code would go something like this :
+The code would go something like this:

 ```cpp
 int minCut(string s) {